About the HIT

 - 95% of small business owners have seen their health plan premiums increase in recent years.

 - Over a decade, 152,000 to 286,000 private sector jobs will be lost as a result of the HIT, 57 percent of which will come from small businesses.

 The Stop The HIT Coalition applauds the critical legislation already introduced to support small businesses with delay or repeal of the HIT, including H.R.1398 / S.172, the Health Insurance Tax Relief Act of 2019 and H.R.2447 / S.80, the Jobs and Premium Protection Act.
 We urge Congress to stand on the side of small business by taking immediate action on these bills or include HIT suspension for all fully-insured plans.

 The Clock Is Ticking

-On January 1, 2018, the Health Insurance Tax returned, driving up the costs of health insurance premiums for millions of Americans and small businesses.
+On January 1, 2020, the Health Insurance Tax will return, driving up the cost of health insurance premiums for millions of Americans and small businesses.
 Congress must act now to provide relief from the HIT for 2020 and beyond.